 - The National Lottery Community Fund’s 10 principles of AI

-- Harnessing AI for environmental justice: a report from Friends of the Earth and We Are Open Coop, containing seven principles for responsible AI use.
+- Harnessing AI for environmental justice: seven principles for responsible AI use

 - AI policy template for charities